Explore Mongolia's Vast Wilderness

 Accommodation: Ger camps, eco-lodges, and tourist resorts.

-Regional Specialties: Enjoy a traditional Mongolian meal in a ger, including dairy products like aaruul (dried curd).
+Specialties: Traditional Mongolian meal in a ger, including dairy products like aaruul (dried curd).

 Activities: Spot the rare Przewalski's horses, hike the breathtaking landscapes, and explore the lush steppe ecosystem unique to Mongolia.